I decided to become vegetarian in the summer of 2015. I was backpacking Europe at the time. It made sense for a lot of different reasons:

 For the sake of time, let me skip ahead.

-Enter: the Carnivore diet
+Enter: The Carnivore Diet

-Then I heard Dr. Jordan Peterson, on an episode of the Joe Rogan Podcast, talk about how his daughter, Mikhaila, cured a laundry list of auto immune problems by eliminating everything in her diet and starting over again.
+Then I heard Dr. Jordan Peterson, on an episode of the Joe Rogan Podcast, talk about how his daughter, Mikhaila, cured a laundry list of autoimmune problems by eliminating everything in her diet and starting over again.
 Peterson then said he tried the diet, which he explained was very meat-heavy, and it cured many of the ailments that were bothering him.

 This was all very interesting to me, so I visited the blog of Peterson’s daughter, mikhailapeterson.com, and I consumed as much information as I could, including her idea to try this thing called the carnivore diet.

 “Sounds manly,” I thought to myself as I fired up Google to learn more about it.
-Almost instantly, I found my way to Dr. Shawn Baker’s podcast with none other than Joe Rogan and from thereon in, everything changed.
+Almost instantly, I found my way to Dr. Shawn Baker’s podcast with none other than Joe Rogan, and from thereon in, everything changed.
 I went out that night and filled my freezer and fridge with meat.
 The next day, I became a carnivore.

 That’s not hyperbole.
-I haven’t had loose stool, let alone an infamous shit attack, since becoming a carnivore.
+I haven’t had loose stool, let alone an infamous bathroom attack, since becoming a carnivore.
 This might sound silly to someone who’s never had IBS but let me tell you, in no uncertain terms, this diet gave me my life back.

 There were so many things I found myself avoiding because I was so petrified about how my body would turn against me.
 And while I am still trying to rewire the patterns I built into my brain that associate geographic unfamiliarity with IBS, I am light years improved from where I was just a month-and-a-half ago.